The goal of the Idle Sites Redevelopment Program is to incent community redevelopment in the state of Wisconsin.

 - Costs of new construction

-- Grant funds may not be used for environmental work occurring on properties in which the current owner is also a causer who possessed or controlled the contaminant(s) on the site.
+- Environmental work occurring on properties in which the current owner is also a causer who possessed or controlled the contaminant(s) on the site

-WEDC will take the following into account when considering an Idle Industrial Sites Redevelopment Program grant:
+WEDC will take the following into account when considering an ISR Grant:

 - The potential of the project to promote economic and community development in the area